 - 75 percent of women in committed relationships feel smartphones reduce the amount of time they spend with their partner and generally interfere with their love life.

 - About 33 percent of the women surveyed claimed their significant other had looked at his phone on numerous occasions—while the two were in a serious conversation.

-When one or both partners allow their phone to interfere with or interrupt time spent together, including activities and conversations, the message being sent is that the technology is valued more than the partner.
-While smartphones are certainly useful tools, understand that this particular form of technology can be a major contributor in the breakdown of communication between partners.
+When one or both partners allow their phones to interfere with or interrupt time spent together, including activities and conversations, the message being sent is that the technology is valued more than the partner.
+While smartphones are certainly useful tools, understand that this particular form of technology can be a major contributor to the breakdown of communication between partners.
 Learn to put your phone in silent mode when spending time with or having a conversation with your partner.
 And if you have the choice between spending time with your partner or spending time on Facebook—make sure you do the former.
-Becoming excessively dependent on your smart phone can result in the following:
+Becoming excessively dependent on your smartphone can result in the following:

 - Impersonal communications with your partner;

 - Becoming non-empathetic human beings;

 - Becoming indifferent to the real world and real people;